 “Aino and Alvar Aalto’s design originated from a very human perspective – its aim was to foster people’s wellbeing.
 We are now looking to recreate this human perspective in an international poster competition.
 The jury of the competition hopes that the timeless theme will inspire designers from around the world to create original, enduring, and visually outstanding work, which empowers people and feels as wonderful as it looks,” he says.

-The jury of the Paimio Sanatorium 90 poster competition
+The prizes of the Paimio Sanatorium 90 poster competition

 Ilkka Kärkkäinen | so_helsinki